San Carlos Did You Know?

 During a power outage we encourage affected community members to:

-- PG&E customers can access their account on pge.com and sign up to receive any outage alerts.
+• PG&E customers can access their account on pge.com sign up to receive any outage alerts.

 Who’s responsible for the safety and maintenance of sidewalks?